Listing Appointment Setting Scripts (2026): Door + Phone

 Talking more than listening

 "When works for you?" books fewer meetings than "Tuesday at 6 or Thursday at 7?"
-Always offer two times.
+Always offer two specific times.

 Quitting at touch 2